-So far in 2022, six reactors have been connected to the grid, four have been shut down and construction has commenced on eight (World Nuclear Association).
+So far in 2023, three reactors have been connected to the grid, five have been shut down and construction has commenced on two (World Nuclear Association).

 Recent developments related to energy security have resulted in Belgium reversing its decision to close two large reactors, and to extend their operating lives by 10 years.
 One of the most significant developments in Europe was the vote in early June, 2022, to include nuclear in the European Union's list of officially approved green investments.
 In France, President Macron has reversed the plan to shut 12 reactors by 2035.
 In addition, French regulators have permitted a 10-year life extension for 32 reactors and President Macron has asked for a study to be undertaken on the feasibility of extending the life of reactors beyond their statutory 50 years.
 The British government has introduced a plan to have 25% of its electricity generated by nuclear by 2050, requiring the addition of 24GWe.
-The German government has decided to maintain its last two reactors to remain on stand-by to generate electricity due to shortages of gas resulting from the Russia-Ukraine situation.